-Collaboration is on many organization’s strategic plans for 2016, with effective Joint Business Planning (JBP) being the outcome.
+Collaboration is on many organization’s strategic plans, with effective Joint Business Planning (JBP) being the outcome.
 Retailers’ and Vendors’ have the opportunity to determine mutual areas of interest and build their businesses in a collaborative way — namely by taking steps to improve Shopper satisfaction with a better experience.

 However, effective Collaboration and JBP require more than a desire or written strategic plan.
 Both require that your organization undertake 3 consecutive steps: